health insurance cost estimate

 Checklist for submission:

-1. Obtain a medical prescription (prescription).
+1. Obtain medical prescription (prescription).

 3. Have a suitable aid/treatment selected.

-4. Have a detailed cost estimate prepared.
+4. Have a detailed estimate prepared.

-6. Await written confirmation of cost coverage.
+6. Wait for written confirmation of cost coverage.

 FAQ

-Are there deadlines for submitting a cost estimate?
+Are there deadlines for submitting a quotation?

 What is the difference between a cost estimate and a treatment and cost plan?